 The answer is simple.
 A tank/tankless hot water heater is a necessity in your home to provide you with hot water.
 A hot water dispenser is only really useful in your kitchen if you’d like to have smaller amounts of hot water on hand at a moment’s notice without having to boil water on the stove or in an electric kettle.
 While a water heater is a necessity, a hot water dispenser is a “nice to have” fixture.

-If you need to decide between repairing and replacing your current water heater or if you’d like to install an instant hot water dispenser in your home, you can contact one of our licensed plumbers at Art Plumbing, AC & Electric at 1-800-475-1504.
+If you need to decide between repairing and replacing your current water heater or if you’d like to install an instant hot water dispenser in your home, you can contact one of our licensed plumbers at Art Plumbing, Air Conditioning & Electric at 1-800-475-1504.

 For Immediate Emergency Assistance Call 1-800-475-1504